Publishing Your App

 - Publish any new websites and supporting pages that your app requires.

 - Publish your app.
-For details, see Publishing to the world.

 Note: If you support Chrome Web Store Payments, you can't buy your own app using your developer account due to Google Checkout restrictions.
 You should first publish to test accounts so that you can test the payment system.